ChristerAkerblom/Advanced-Lane-Finding/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in function `preprocess_imgae` in `lanes.py`).
+I used a combination of color and gradient thresholds to generate a binary image.
+Thresholding steps are defined in function `preprocess_imgae` in `lanes.py`).

 ![alt text][image3]